Updated on November 5, 2024

 Woman drinking coffee on couch

-The half-life of cocaine is approximately one hour.
+The half-life of cocaine is approximately 1 hour.
 This means that after an hour, approximately half of the cocaine in the body’s bloodstream has been eliminated.
 However, heavy or long-term use can cause longer elimination times.

 Various other factors can influence the amount of time cocaine stays in someone’s body.
 These include: